Skip to content

 About This Trip

-• This unique itinerary will take you to remote and spectacular coral reefs adjacent to Raja Ampat.
+• Our unique itinerary will take you to remote and spectacular coral reefs adjacent to Raja Ampat.

-• A small group, boutique liveaboard experience with full service staff.
+• Travel aboard a boutique liveaboard experience in a small group with full service staff.

 • Make stops on land for birding and primate viewing.